darwinia-network/crab-docs/docs/evm-compatible-crab-smart-chain/builders/interact/rpcs.md

 ### Genesis Block

 It is particularly important to note that CSC's genesis block does not start at 0 like Ethereum.
 It is `4969901`.
 This means that if you try to query the block history before `4969901` with `eth_getBlockByNumber()` or `eth_getBlockByHash()`, you will get `null`.
 This is because the DVM smart contract solution was added in the middle of the Substrate-base Crab chain, there are no Ethereum transactions in the Substrate history blocks and no corresponding Ethereum history blocks generated.

+### Ethereum Block Author

+The author(miner) of the ethereum block you get from `eth_getBlockByNumber()` or `eth_getBlockByHash()` is the last 20 bytes of the actual substrate block author.
+It's because the ethereum block is built based on substrate block and who's author is a 32-bytes address.
+We have to truncate to adapt ethereum block needs. **Please do not tranfer to the ethereum block author, since the private key of this address is unknown.**